gothicmuppet/action_taimanin/index.md

 # Gacha
 ![shop of desires pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.fTPoScIyRn20OAOYJzk4awHaEK%26pid%3DApi&f=1)
-- Random lottery to gain a supporter or weapon of different variety.
+- Random lottery to gain a supporter or weapon of different rarity.
 - Usually, you can get tickets to get free chances.
 - There are usually 50% discounts when you use gems to get 10 chances.

 # Store
 - Different from the Gatcha section.
 - The store you get what you buy.
-However, it is usually very expensive.
+EX - characters, costumes.

 # Questions and Answers
 1. Are there ways to gain supporters rather than by Gatcha?